An eerie silence has settled over The Church of St. Mary. Mass is no longer being celebrated and armed police officers guard the entrance.

 A pharmacy, furniture store, auto-repair shop and other Christian-owned businesses were looted, according to the diocese statement.
 Several homes were set on fire.
 Clashes quickly spread to surrounding villages.
 Security forces, which did not arrive in adequate numbers until 11:30 p.m., used tear gas to disperse the rioters.
 The Associated Press reported that 18 people were injured and that police issued arrest warrants for at least 35 people.

 On Sunday morning, Aug.
-4, a group of Muslims barricaded the entrance to the Coptic Church in Bani Ahmed, preventing members from attending mass.
+4, a group of Muslims barricaded the entrance to the Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Church in Bani Ahmed, preventing members from attending mass.

 A Christian teacher in Bani Ahmed told World Watch Monitor that an uneasy calm has settled over the town during the days since the Aug.
 3 disturbance.
 Security forces are a visible presence in the town.
 On Aug.
 9, the teacher said, Muslims burned an abandoned Muslim home in an attempt to accuse Christians of the act, but security officers moved in before the gathering crowd could turn violent.
 In the meantime, the teacher, whose name has been withheld by World Watch Monitor for his security, said shops and the church remain closed.